thumbnail image

 Hello, my name is Anna Weichselbraun ('vaɪ̯ç.səl.bʁaʊ̯n) and I'm an anthropologist who studies the governance of technologies as well as technologies of governance.

-During that time I will be on leave from my position as postdoctoral research and teaching associate ("Universitätsassistentin") at the University of Vienna's Department of European Ethnology.
+I am currently a postdoctoral research and teaching associate ("Universitätsassistentin") at the University of Vienna's Department of European Ethnology.

 From 2016-2018 I was a Nuclear Security Postdoctoral Fellow at the Center for International Security and Cooperation at Stanford University.
 I earned my PhD in linguistic and sociocultural anthropology from the University of Chicago in August 2016.